Lee Su-jin (politician, born November 1969): Political neutrality

 On 2 January 2020, shortly before quitting as a judge, Lee showed her intention to run for the upcoming general election should there is any chance while interviewing with JoongAng Ilbo.
 Her remark was criticised for breaching political neutrality and politicising the judiciary.
 It was reported she had submitted a resignation letter to the Supreme Court on 31 December 2019.
 Some of her colleagues also mentioned they were shocked when she made such decision.

 Yang Sung-tae blacklist

 On 27 January 2020, Lee disclosed that she was blacklisted by the former Chief Justice Yang Sung-tae.
 However, some sources reported her name was not on the list.
 Though she revealed she was demoted due to conflicts with the former Chief Justice, some other colleagues disclosed that she was incompetent and therefore not suitable to say "demoted".

-Chin Jung-kwon, a notable left-wing commentator, denounced her by saying, "Such a nut.
-I don't understand why the hell the DPK brought these kind of nuts."
-Yang Hong-seok, a lawyer from People’s Solidarity for Participatory Democracy, urged, "Please tell people how you were victimised by him.
+Yang Hong-seok, a lawyer from People's Solidarity for Participatory Democracy, urged, "Please tell people how you were victimised by him.
 You're not explaining properly.
 This is same as you're treating people like a dog.
 I don't think you're actually victimised."

 On 8 April, Lee was sued by her competitor, Na Kyung-won, for the publication of false information.
 Lee reacted, "Aren't you busy?
 Only people know the truth."